El Salvador’s government cut deals with MS-13 gang in bid to reduce killings, report says

 It also highlighted the difficulty of improving security in gang-afflicted El Salvador, where an estimated 60,000 active gang members fuel violence that has forced hundreds of thousands of Salvadorans to flee.

-The MS-13 gang, a reference to its Spanish name “Mara Salvatrucha,” has footholds across Central America, Mexico and the United States, where MS-13 is linked to human trafficking, drug networks and targeted killings.
+The MS-13 gang, a reference to its Spanish name “Mara Salvatrucha,” has footholds across Central America, Mexico and the United States, where it is linked to human trafficking, drug networks and targeted killings.
 In June, U.S. authorities arrested and charged more than two dozen alleged MS-13 leaders and members, including one suspected gang boss facing terrorism charges.

-El Faro cited records of prison visits and official intelligence reports apparently showing two key members of Bukele’s government, director of the Social Fabric Reconstruction Unit Carlos Marroquin and prisons director Osiris Luna, visited at least two maximum-security prisons to negotiate with MS-13 leadership more than a dozen times since June 2019.
+El Faro cited records of prison visits and official intelligence reports apparently showing two key members of Bukele’s government — Carlos Marroquin, director of the Social Fabric Reconstruction Unit, and prisons director Osiris Luna — visited at least two maximum-security prisons to negotiate with MS-13 leadership more than a dozen times since June 2019.

-The imprisoned gang members received benefits ranging from access to favorite foods to the unofficial reversal of a government policy that mixed prison cells with members of the country’s three warring gangs — MS-13, 18th Street Sureños and 18th Street Revolucionarios, the report said.
+The imprisoned gang members received benefits ranging from access to favorite foods to the unofficial reversal of a government policy that mixed members of the country’s three warring gangs — MS-13, 18th Street Sureños and 18th Street Revolucionarios — in prison cells, the report said.

 In turn, MS-13 reportedly pledged a decrease in homicides and support for Bukele’s party, Nuevas Ideas, in February 2021 legislative elections.